-In this paper we addressed several issues related to the flow of information between the several components of a relational MCS, presenting general-purpose design patterns that systematize the constructs supporting this communication.
+In this paper we addressed several issues related to the flow of information between the several components of a relational multi-context system, presenting general-purpose design patterns that systematize the constructs supporting this communication.

 Due to the specific semantics of bridge rules, these constructions only affect the individuals in the import domains of the contexts where new predicates are defined.
-This apparent limitation is essential to avoid fundamental inconsistency and undecidability problems: the main advantage of these design patterns is precisely allowing one to mimic extending the expressiveness of a context for one particular definition in a way that, in its full generality, would render the context inconsistent or undecidable.
+This apparent limitation is however essential to avoid fundamental inconsistency and undecidability problems: the main advantage of several of these design patterns is precisely that they allow one to mimic extending the expressiveness of a context for one particular definition in a way that, in its full generality, would render the context inconsistent or undecidable.

-We also discuss constructions adapted to working with ontologies, introducing a new definition of context generated from an ontology, fundamentally different from previous work [3], capturing the nature of the open- vs closed-world semantics in the form required to allow fine-tuning of the particular interpretation for specific predicates.

-The development of these design patterns also suggests syntactic extensions to MCSs: making the consequence operator binary, allowing different treatment of data from the knowledge base and data inferred from application of bridge rules, in order to have true closed-world reasoning; and higher-order bridge rules, where the result of queries to one context can be used to decide which predicates to use on subsequent queries to other contexts, or even to which context those queries should be made.
-The last construct has been used in the form of metalevel notation, as an abbreviation for a set of rules, in previous work [11, 19].
-We are currently working on making these two constructions first-class citizens of MCSs, allowing them in the syntax of bridge rules and studying their semantics.
+We also study particular constructions adapted to working with ontologies, introducing a new definition of the context generated from an ontology in a way that is fundamentally different from what had been previously suggested [3].
+This new definition truly captures the nature of the open-world vs closed-world semantics in the form required to allow fine-tuning of the particular interpretation for specific predicates.
+The development of these design patterns also suggests the study of syntactic extensions to MCSs: changing the consequence operator to a binary one, allowing different treatment of data from the knowledge base and that inferred from application of bridge rules, in order to have true closed-world reasoning; and higher-order bridge rules, where the result of queries to one context can be used to decide which predicates to use on subsequent queries to other contexts, or even to which context those queries should be made.
+The last construct has been used - but in the form of meta-level notation, as an abbreviation for a set of rules - in work by other authors [11, 22].
+We are currently working on making these two constructions first-class citizens of multi-context systems, allowing them in the syntax of bridge rules and studying their semantics formally.